 Gloria Kloter, AIA, NCARB, CODIA is a Registered Architect and Interior Designer in the State of Florida, and in the Dominican Republic.
 She has a Bachelor’s of Architecture from UASD, and a Masters of Architecture from PUCMM and Universidad de A Coruña, Spain.

 With over 15 years of combined national and international experience, Gloria excels in multiple fields.
 She established a small firm in 2009 back in the Dominican Republic and her specialty was in commercial and retail interior architecture.
 Among her projects was the design of a Steve Madden store in the Blue Mall in Santo Domingo, which was published by the architectural journal Arquitexto with an excellent review regarding its outstanding design.
+She was an Architect spotlight for NCARB and was interviewed for the AIA Young Architect Forum National Magazine “Connection”, as a foreign architect and a woman in Architecture.
 She has also been interviewed for multiple articles by the Dominican nationwide newspaper HOY regarding my experience in the field of Architecture and Interior Design.
 See her publications here.

 Gloria has a passion for mentoring and helping others around her.
 From 2008 to 2015 she was a professor of Architectural Drafting and Design in the School of Design Altos De Chavon in Santo Domingo, this school is affiliated with the Parsons School of Design in NYC.
 She also volunteered with TECHO where she built houses for families who lived in extreme poverty in the Dominican Republic.